Disfranchisement after the Reconstruction era: Congressional response

 Tinkham was defeated by the Democratic Southern Bloc, and also by fears amongst the northern business elites of increasing the voting power of Northern urban working classes, whom both northern business and Southern planter elites believed would vote for large-scale income redistribution at a Federal level.

-After Herbert Hoover was elected in a landslide in 1928, gaining support from five southern states, Tinkham renewed his effort in the spring of 1929 to persuade Congress to penalize southern states under the Fourteenth and Fifteenth amendments for their racial discrimination.
+After Herbert Hoover was elected in a landslide in 1928, gaining support from five southern states, Tinkham renewed his effort in the spring of 1929 to persuade Congress to penalize southern states under the Fourteenth and Fifteenth Amendments for their racial discrimination.
 He suggested the reduction of their congressional delegations in proportion to the populations they had disenfranchised.
 He was defeated again by the Solid South.
 Its representatives had rallied in outrage that the First Lady had invited Jessie De Priest for tea to the White House with other congressional wives.
 She was the wife of Oscar Stanton De Priest from Chicago, the first African-American elected to Congress in the 20th century.

 Segregation of the federal service began under President Woodrow Wilson, ignoring complaints by the NAACP, which had supported his election in 1912.
 The NAACP lobbied for the commissioning of African Americans as officers in World War I. It was arranged for W.E.B.
 Du Bois to receive an Army commission, but he failed his physical.
-In 1915 the NAACP organized public education and protests in cities across the nation against D.W.
-Griffith's film The Birth of a Nation, a film that glamorized the Ku Klux Klan and shown in the Wilson White House as a personal favor to its author, a college roommate of President Wilson.
+In 1915 the NAACP organized public education and protests in cities across the nation against D. W. Griffith's film The Birth of a Nation, a film that glamorized the Ku Klux Klan, was shown in the Wilson White House as a personal favor to its author, a college roommate of President Wilson.
 Boston and a few other cities refused to allow the film to open.